bsalehe/Bioinformatics-projects/Current-projects/README.md

-This folder contains all current bioinformatics support projects in 2020
+This folder contains all bioinformatics support projects in 2020

 There were three projects that have been approved with their titles mentioned below:-